 - Presence: 6-7

 This will give you a more aggressive tone, with plenty of distortion and a fuller sound in your power chords.
 But set your bass knob for a more punchy tone and focus on clarity.

-A majority of high-gain amps and digital modelers can achieve this song with the right settings, so experiment until you get close.
+A majority of high-gain amps and digital modelers can get this sound with the right settings.
+So experiment until you get close.

 Learn To Fly

 This song is a good example of a more classic rock tone.
 You want to achieve a thick sound without sacrificing clarity.
 Start with these settings for this song:

 - Treble: 6

 - Mids: 6